opentensor/developer-docs/docs/subnets/dissolve-a-subnet.md

 ### Step 2: Navigate to the Extrinsics page

 From the top navigation menu, proceed to **Developer** > **Extrinsics** to open the Extrinsics page.
-If you do not see this option, then make sure you successfully imported your subnet coldkey into the Polkadot JS extension.
+If you do not see this option, then make sure you successfully imported your subnet coldkey into the Polkadot JS extension, and connected this coldkey account to the Polkadot.js Apps website.

 ### Step 3: Select your connected account